eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 Why should we *not* do this?

+Not easily auditibale as reviewers ofthen dont check the content of cargo lock ( was have a policy at work to avoid pre releases in the production environment but this wouldn't be caught)
+ - Maybe this could be reduced by producing a warning when pre-releases are being used

+No min versions

+App -> pre1 -> pre2
+App -> pre2
+It's impossible to express that pre1 depends on pre2 via Cargo lock as dependacy cargo locks are ignored So we shouldn't recommend pretag precise upgrades on libraries

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+Embrase that pre-releases arn't very usable and discorage there use.

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?